 Five Tips for Battling the Flu

-Chilly weather is coming up soon - and so is flu season.
+Chilly weather will be here soon - and so will flu season.
 Do you know how to recognize the flu and what to do if you get sick?

 Flu Symptoms include: